From octave

 Paste or describe (or press Enter to skip):

-If the user provides a transcript, notes, or email thread, synthesize that context alongside Octave data.
+If the user provides a transcript, notes, or email thread, synthesize that context alongside Octave data — and mine it for the customer's exact language about their pain and goals.
 If they skip, proceed with Octave intel and coaching frameworks only.

 1.5 Identify attendees: